mstniy/MyBMPLib/README.md

 ## Remarks

-#### Using BGetPixel and BSetPixel:

-  *For both functions, the X parameter represents the horizontal and the Y parameter represents the vertical.
+  *For BGetPixel and BSetPixel, the X parameter represents the horizontal and the Y parameter represents the vertical.
    Upper left corner has coordinates (0,0).*

   *In order to create a copy of a bitmap, do not use the assignment operator (=).
 Instead, use BCloneBitmap function.*